This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-A nationwide lockdown came into effect in India in March, leading to the closure of all religious places throughout the country, including the Sabarimala Temple down south in Perinad Village in Pathanamthitta of Kerala.
-Dedicated to Lord Ayyappan or Dharma Shasta, the hill shrine of Sabarimala is now finally open for pilgrims, albeit with restrictions and a rather stilted start.
+The much anticipated reopening of the Sabarimala Temple down south in Perinad Village in Pathanamthitta of Kerala has been met with much enthusiasm by pilgrims across India.
+Dedicated to Lord Ayyappan or Dharma Shasta, the hill shrine of Sabarimala is now finally open for pilgrims, albeit with restrictions.

-The Travancore Devaswom Board which manages the temple is in charge of adherence to all regulations for the darshan in 2020 as well, along with Kerala Police.
 Have you been waiting for Sabarimala Darshan all year long?
 As you get excited about the journey, you must acquaint yourself with all the guidelines for pilgrims, including Virtual Q Booking.
-Read along to get all the updated news about Sabarimala and Mandala Kaalam pilgrimage 2020.
+Read along to get all the updated news about Sabarimala and Mandalam-Makaravilakku pilgrimage 2022.

 Sabarimala Q online ticket booking

 Like the previous year, the devotees are being allowed through a virtual queue system this time also as part of efforts to regulate the flow of pilgrims in view of the pandemic.
 Ayyappa devotees can visit Sabarimala for the annual pilgrimage only if they have completed the virtual queue booking on the online portal of Sabarimala.
 Registration at Virtual Q is mandatory if you want to go on the Sabarimala pilgrimage and gain access to Prasadams, Pooja, Kanika, and accommodation.

 You need to first sign up with a valid mobile number and email id or if you are a member already, you simply need to log in.
 Devotees have been asked to make the bookings well in advance to guarantee their Virtual Q pass for Sabarimala.